aditiG0810/User_Authority/README.md

 - JDBC (Java Database Connectivity)

 Usage 📄
-1. Run the program and select an option:
+1. Run the program and select an option :
-    - Register: Create a new user account.
+    - Register : Create a new user account.
-    - Login: Log in to an existing user account.
+    - Login : Log in to an existing user account.
-    - Logout: Exit the program.
+    - Logout : Exit the program.
 2. Follow the prompts to enter user information or login credentials.

 Database Setup 📊